 East Anglia Hub: our biggest offshore wind project worldwide

 Iberdrola group is going to build a macro offshore wind complex in UK waters, the East Anglia Hub.
-This undertaking will see the combining of three projects capable of delivering a total installed capacity of 3,100 MW: East Anglia One North, East Anglia Two and East Anglia Three.
+This undertaking will see the development of three projects capable of delivering a total installed capacity of 3,100 MW: East Anglia ONE North, East Anglia TWO and East Anglia THREE.
 The works, which represent an investment of GBP 6,500 billion, are to commence in 2022 and are expected to take four years.

 North Sea (United Kingdom)

 offshore wind complex

 Iberdrola group — through its UK subsidiary, ScottishPower Renewables — is to develop the East Anglia Hub, a macro offshore wind complex to deliver a combined installed capacity of 3,100 MW.
 The investment cost will amount to approximately GBP 6.5 billion.

 This power is sufficient to supply clean energy to 2.7 million British homes and represents more than 7.5 % of the 40 GW target for offshore wind power set by the United Kingdom Government for 2030.
 The East Anglia Hub will make a significant contribution to this goal, supporting green recovery regionally and nationally and helping to meet climate neutrality commitments.

 Destined to become the company's biggest offshore wind project worldwide, it will encompass three developments Iberdrola already has in its portfolio in the East Anglia area, specifically, in the southern area of the North Sea: East Anglia ONE North, East Anglia TWO and East Anglia THREE.
 The offshore wind farms will be developed simultaneously, which will shorten construction and commissioning times, increase opportunities for the supply chain, reduce the cost of clean energy and actively contribute to the country's offshore objectives.